-This firm appears in the Who's Who Legal 100 Elite Firms
+This firm is featured in the Who's Who Legal 100 Elite Firms

 Click on the name of a lawyer below to view their profile.
-Lawyers shaded in purple have professional biographies in one or more practice areas.
+Lawyers shaded in blue have professional biographies in one or more practice areas.

 Click on an Office to view Lawyers in that location.

-|CLEARY GOTTLIEB STEEN & HAMILTON LLP|
+|CLEARY GOTTLIEB STEEN & HAMILTON|

 |Corporate Governance||6||Real Estate||2|